-British Set Designer and AUB alumni Gary Card has been speaking to Arts University Bournemouth students about the importance of collaboration at a Creative Match Night.
+British Set Designer and AUB alumnus Gary Card has been speaking to Arts University Bournemouth students about the importance of collaboration at a Creative Match Night.

 Collaborations are an integral part of artistic practice at the university, where courses are actively encouraged to take part in shared projects like film and photography shoots, as well as live performances and exhibitions.